GeWu-Lab/OGM-GE_CVPR2022/README.md

 The difference between ```main.py``` and ```main_old.py``` is as follows:

-In ```main.py```,  we consider adaptive imbalance during the whole optimization as the Eq.10 in our paper.
+In ```main.py```,  we consider adaptive imbalance during the whole optimization according to the Eq.10 in our paper.

 In ```main_old.py```, the auditory modality is viewed as dominant by default.